Best Places to See the Northern Lights in January 2020

-Will you make 2019 the year you see the Northern Lights?
-A winter phenomenon in the northern hemisphere, the dancing green lights are the result of charged particles from the sun colliding with nitrogen and oxygen atoms.
+Will you make 2020 the year you see the northern lights?
+A winter phenomenon in the Northern Hemisphere, the dancing green lights are the result of charged particles from the sun colliding with nitrogen and oxygen atoms in the earth's atmosphere.

 They have to be seen to be believed, and there's no better time than in January, with the long Polar Nights in the Arctic Circle maximizing your green sky time.